-I am querying agents on my novel manuscript, working title: Homelands.
+I am querying agents on my second novel project

 His mother recently deceased, Bill Davie, young, urban and educated, fosters a new sense of family with Charisse, a distant cousin he meets for the first time at a family reunion in rural Georgia.
-Bill and Charrise become close, bonded by grief and a mutual pursuit of family foundations.
-Their contemporary kinship parallels one formed by their ancestors, brothers Will and Charles whose depression-era separation set the course for their descendants’ different migration pathways to Chicago.
-Told across dual timelines set between 1912 and 2018, Homelands reveals stories of hope and reciprocal sacrifice across an African American family’s social-economic lines forged by the arbitrariness of birth order.
+Bill and Charrise become close, bonded by a mutual pursuit of family foundations.
+Their contemporary kinship parallels one formed by their respective ancestors, brothers Will and Charles whose depression-era separation set the course for their descendants’ different migration pathways to Chicago.

 Settings: Contemporary Chicago and Georgia and early 20th Century Georgia and Mississippi.

 The manuscript’s intergenerational scope, African American family themes, and dual timeline structure are similar to such novels as Yaa Gyasi’s “Homegoing,” Margaret Sexton’s “A Kind of Freedom” and Honorée Fanonne Jeffers’ “The Love Songs of W.E.B.
 Du Bois.”